Going the Extra Mile in Customer Service

 Company benefits, time-off, vacation policies, “swag,” free merchandise, etc., none of this compensates for irrational operations that fundamentally treat the employee poorly and in a confused manner.

-Tell me, are your shareholders and investors treated better than your number one investor, your employees?
-If so, your shareholders should be raking the current leadership over the coals for robbery and theft.
+• Are your shareholders and investors treated better than your number one investor, your employees?

 Going the Extra Mile